kavyak2428/CRM-Analysis/README.md

 ## PROBLEM STATEMENT

-I’m a data analyst, and the Chief Marketing Officer has told that previous marketing campaigns have not been as effective as they were expected to be, need to analyze the data set to understand this problem and propose data-driven solutions.
+I’m a data analyst, and the Chief Marketing Officer has told me that previous marketing campaigns have not been as effective as they were expected to be.
+I need to analyze the data set to understand this problem and propose data-driven solutions.

 ## BRIEF